Affordable Rental Housing

 - Local ads: Look at newspapers or community bulletin boards at local community centers, gas stations, and coffee shops where private landlords might advertise available properties.

-- Local property management companies: Google “property management near me” or look for property management companies in a phone book to ask about accessible renting options and ask if a unit will be opening soon.
+- Local property management companies: Search “property management near me” online or look for property management companies in a phone book to ask about accessible renting options and ask if a unit will be opening soon.

 - Rental listing websites: Many websites can be used to find rental housing, but the Better Business Bureau warns about rental scams through online listings.
 The following websites are recommended by multiple landlord/tenant-focused websites.